dhellmann/pymotw-3/source/collections/chainmap.rst

 .. {{{end}}}

-For situations where the new context is known or built in advance it is also possible to pass a mapping to ``new_child()``.
+For situations where the new context is known or built in advance, it is also possible to pass a mapping to ``new_child()``.

 .. literalinclude:: collections_chainmap_new_child_explicit.py